 11 Besides this, knowing the time, it is high time for us to be awakened from sleep, because our salvation is nearer now than when we first believed.
-12 The night is nearly over, and the day is near; 5 so let us get rid of the works of the darkness, and let us put on the weapons of the light.
-13 Let us walk properly, as in the day, not in carousing and drunkenness, not in sexual orgies and licentiousness, not in strife and jealousy.
-14 But put on the Lord Jesus Christ, and make no provision for the flesh, with a view to lusts.
-8
+12 The night is nearly over, and the day is near;9 so let us get rid of the works of the darkness, and let us put on the weapons of the light.10 13 Let us walk properly, as in the day, not in carousing and drunkenness, not in sexual orgies and licentiousness, not in strife and jealousy.
+14 But put on the Lord Jesus Christ, and make no provision for the flesh, with a view to lusts.11 according to the power that is working is us, . . . " Please see my footnotes at those passages for an extended discussion.